Hi HR Professional Team,

 From India, Aizawl

-No rule can be permanent but subject to change or modification with prior notice of change to all the concerned people.
-It is correct that amended or modified rules/terms pertaining to existing service conditions of employees cannot have retrospective effect but at the same time such change shall not result in two sets of rules applicable to the same class of employees.
+No rule can be permanent but is subject to change or modification with prior notice given to all concerned parties.
+It is correct that amended or modified rules/terms regarding existing service conditions of employees cannot have a retrospective effect.
+However, at the same time, such changes should not result in two sets of rules being applicable to the same class of employees.

-Therfore, an employer can increase the length of notice period already fixed after due notice in this regard.
-Any separation taking place subsequent to the change has to abide by it.
+Therefore, an employer can increase the length of the notice period already established after giving proper notice in this regard.
+Any separation occurring after the change must comply with the new rule.

 From India, Salem

-Pl. check whether the appointment term contains a clause that you will be governed by the rules and regulations as are enforced from time to time.
-Many organisations have such a clause and then it suffices that such changes are notified, and then it becomes binding.
+Please check whether the appointment term contains a clause stating that you will be governed by the rules and regulations as enforced from time to time.
+Many organizations include such a clause, making it sufficient that changes are notified and then become binding.
 In this case, the amendment of rules cannot be denied.

 From India, Mumbai